 Technical Innovation

 Polkadot introduced several groundbreaking concepts to the blockchain space.
-The network operates on a unique multi-chain architecture consisting of a central Relay Chain that connects multiple specialized blockchains called parachains.
-This design enables different blockchains to communicate and share information seamlessly while maintaining their individual sovereignty and specialized functions.
+The network operates on a unique architecture featuring a central relay chain that coordinates multiple parallel blockchains called parachains.
+This design allows for interoperability between different blockchains while maintaining shared security across the entire network.
+The project also pioneered the concept of on-chain governance, enabling token holders to vote on network upgrades and protocol changes.

 Who Created Polkadot (DOT)?